-The St. Louis Tax Assistance Program offers free income tax preparation and tax information for families with income under $56,000.
+The St. Louis Tax Assistance Program offers free income tax preparation and tax information for families with income under $60,000.
 TAP will make sure your return is completed correctly and help you get any tax credits you deserve.

-Due to COVID restrictions, you must make an appointment.
+You must make an appointment.
 NO WALK-INS!

 The most convenient location to the 24:1 Community is:

 View other locations with both weekday and Saturday hours.

 Here is what you will need to bring:

-- All W-2s and 1099s, and 1098Ts (if any)
+- All W-2s and 1099s (if any) for 2022

 The IRS does not offer direct help to taxpayers, but it does offer links to FREE help preparing your return (from trained volunteers) and filling out tax forms (using brand-name software).